 We know some publishers like Ubisoft are looking to make all of their PvP games cross-play, and that trend is only set to continue.
-So if you’re after cross-play games that don’t limit you to one platform, here’s our in-depth guide to all the ones you need.
+So if you’re after cross-play games that allow you to play with your friends, regardless of platforms, here’s our in-depth guide to all the ones you need.

-Cross-play is the ability to play an online video game across more than one platform – meaning someone playing Fortnite on Nintendo Switch could be on the same server as someone using an Xbox One – as well as allowing players to access their player data from those different consoles.
+Cross-play is the ability to play an online video game with others across more than one platform – meaning someone playing Fortnite on Nintendo Switch could be on the same server as someone using an Xbox One .

 Big-name games that focus on broadly accessible play are the most likely to support cross-play, such as the battle royale game Fortnite, or the building block simulator Minecraft.

-However, this is by no means common practice across the board – not helped by the push for exclusive games across all platforms, which prevents there being as much of a glut of titles with the potential for cross-play.
+However, this is by no means common practice across the board – not helped by the push for exclusive games on most platforms, which prevents a lot of titles from allowing cross-play functionality.

 Why aren't all games cross-play?